ampproject/amphtml/extensions/amp-mraid/amp-mraid.md

 `amp-analytics`, `amp-ad-exit`, and `amp-lightbox` to operate in mobile app ads.

 ## Validation
-The `amp-mraid` extension is only available for [AMPHTML ads](https://www.ampproject.org/docs/ads/amphtml_ads).
+The `amp-mraid` extension is intended for [AMPHTML ads](https://www.ampproject.org/docs/ads/amphtml_ads).
+It is intended to be injected by the ad network after validation, and as such a creative with `amp-mraid` will not validate.
-See [amp-ad-exit rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-mraid/validator-amp-mraid.protoascii) for the AMP validator specification.